CCOG for SOC 231 Summer 2022

 Addendum to Course Description

 Course will examine the formal and informal systems of support for aging adults with age-related health conditions and concerns.
-Topics include demographics and patterns of health and illness; social values, concepts of care, and policies influencing the delivery of health service; and service programs and systems related to a continuum of care and the curse of age-related illness.
+Topics include demographics and patterns of health and illness; social values, concepts of care, and policies influencing the delivery of health service; and service programs and systems related to a continuum of care and the cause of age-related illness.
 Recommended: an introductory Sociology course.

 Intended Outcomes for the course